-- individuals and families who are disabled
+- individuals and families who are less able

-- individuals and families with children
+- individuals and families with young children

 - individuals and families living in isolation

-- individuals and families who are unable to make ends meet due to job or wage cuts and or complex hour contracts.
+- individuals and families who are unable to make ends meet due to unemployment, job or wage cuts and or complex hour contracts.